Microsoft-community/Community-website/src/wiki/common-misconceptions.md

 The good news is that these can usually be disabled, with some tradeoffs such as no automatic driver installation or, if any, RGB LED control.

-We've compiled a list of brands and how you can disable it below.
+A list of brands with OEM bloatware and how you can disable them is compiled below.
 That being said, BIOS updates may change these settings, so it is a good idea to double-check occasionally.

 * ASUS / ROG
   * Armoury Crate: https://www.asus.com/support/faq/1043788/